juliodelimas/usa-qa-and-testing-jobs/README.md

 ### Phase 5: Data Enrichment
 - **Tool**: JavaScript with WebDriver automation
 - **Purpose**: Extract detailed job descriptions for analysis
-- **Final Enriched Dataset**: 3,714 job postings (removed positions that couldn't be enriched automatically since they were no public)
+- **Final Enriched Dataset**: 3,714 job postings (removed positions that couldn't be enriched automatically since they were no public), also, applying a second filter to identify posting that mention test automation as an expression instead of a tool name.

 ### Phase 6: Description Analysis
 - **Method**: JavaScript-based keyword analysis